bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-files/GENERIC-PROJECT-FILE-SLUG'

-The response will contain a pre-signed, expiring AWS URL for the file.
+The response will contain a pre-signed AWS URL for the file.
+Please note that this URL is time-limited and expires after 10 minutes.